-In terms of earning potential, a career in philosophy is up there with other careers that are performing well above the national average.
-Specifically, a career in philosophy fetches $76, 160 in annual median wages, a figure that is 35.25% higher than the national $56,310 annual mean wage (O*NET Online, 2021; U.S. Bureau of Labor Statistics, 2021).
+How much do philosophers make?
+In terms of earning potential, the philosophy jobs salary is up there with other careers that are performing well above the national average.
+Specifically, careers for philosophy majors fetch $77,610 in annual median wages, which is 33.21% higher than the national $58,260 annual mean wage (O*NET Online, 2021; U.S. Bureau of Labor Statistics, 2021).

-A higher-than-average earning potential goes well with other personal reasons for pursuing a career in philosophy.
+A higher-than-average philosopher salary goes well with other personal reasons for pursuing a career in philosophy.
 For example, it positions those who are given to musing about humanity’s place in the grander scheme of things on safer ground.
-Now, they need not suffer the privations that once attended that ancient lover of wisdom, Socrates, as attests the stories handed down to us (Griffin, D. E., 1995).
+Now, they need not suffer the privations that once attended that ancient lover of wisdom, Socrates, as attests to the stories handed down to us (Griffin, 1995).

-Aside from financial and personal fulfillment rewards, a career in philosophy opens up a world where the career philosopher, typically in the profession of an academic teacher, can freely mingle and collaborate with like-minded professionals all over the world.
+Aside from financial and personal fulfillment rewards, jobs for philosophy majors open up a world where the career philosopher, typically in the profession of an academic teacher, can freely mingle and collaborate with like-minded professionals all over the world.

 They are also not strangers to corporate halls, where their services are engaged to bring light to industrial processes that require their intuition and critical thinking prowess.
 Their inputs in such advanced fields as machine learning and artificial intelligence are valued highly, virtually ushering their field to the threshold of technologies now crucial to the next step of civilization and modernization everywhere.

-Based on 2020 figures, the outlook for a philosophy career is promising and positive overall.
-In particular, the $76,160 median wage indicated above is further propped up by a 5-7% projected employment growth from 2019 to 2029.
+Based on 2020 figures, jobs with a philosophy degree are promising and positive overall.
+In particular, the $77,610 median philosophy major salary indicated above is further propped up by a 5-7% projected employment growth from 2019 to 2029.
 That would be equivalent to 2,600 job openings for the period (U.S. Bureau of Labor Statistics, 2021).

 What are the typical academic profiles of those currently employed in philosophy careers?
 Based on 2018 figures, 64% held a bachelor’s degree in philosophy, while 57% possessed an advanced degree (U.S. Bureau of Labor Statistics, 2020).

-Which occupational groups can you expect to build a philosophy career on?
+What jobs can you get with a philosophy degree?
 While 42% find employment in various occupational groups, many go into educational instruction and library occupations (14%), management occupations (14%), community and social service occupations (12%), legal occupations (9%), and business and financial operations occupations (8%) (U.S. Bureau of Labor Statistics, 2020).

 Source: U.S. Census Bureau, American Community Survey